Fallujah during the Iraq War: Aftermath

-Residents were allowed to return to the city in mid-December after undergoing biometric identification, provided they carry their ID cards all the time.
+Residents were allowed to return to the city in mid-December after undergoing biometric identification, provided they carried their ID cards at all times.
 US officials report that "more than half of Fallujah's 39,000 homes were damaged, and about 10,000 of those were destroyed."
 Compensation amounts to 20 percent of the value of damaged houses, with an estimated 32,000 homeowners eligible, according to Marine Lt.
 Col. William Brown.
 According to the NBC, 9,000 homes were destroyed, thousands more were damaged and of the 32,000 compensation claims only 2,500 had been paid as of April 14, 2005.
 According to Mike Marqusee of Iraq Occupation Focus writing in The Guardian, "Falluja's compensation commissioner has reported that 36,000 of the city's 50,000 homes were destroyed, along with 60 schools and 65 mosques and shrines".
 Reconstruction is only progressing slowly and mainly consists of clearing rubble from heavily damaged areas and reestablishing basic utility services.
 This is also due to the fact that only 10% of the pre-offensive inhabitants had returned as of mid-January, and only 30% as of the end of March 2005.